Black Friday Marketing – 10 Social Media Post Ideas

 There is one secret ingredient that can make even promotional posts more engaging – an emotional message.
 Emotions make your post memorable.

 On social media, conversations are what bring conversions.
 So, creating an emotionally relatable post will make a difference.
-Here is one from Nintendo.
+Here is an old one from Nintendo.

 The concept is simple – promoting the Black Friday deals on a gaming console.
 But instead of focusing on the straightforward idea of saving money, this one focuses on the “joy” of gaming with family and friends.